MoazzamFarooqui/MoazzamFarooqui/README.md

 A fully playable Tetris game with an **autonomous AI agent** that evaluates board states in real time and plays on its own.

-- ✅ Full Tetris engine in C++ — piece spawning, rotation, line clearing, scoring
+- ✅ Full Tetris engine in C++ (piece spawning, rotation, line clearing, scoring)
 - ✅ Heuristic AI scoring each placement by stack height, holes, and bumpiness
 - ✅ AI selects the move minimising board complexity each turn
 - ✅ Smooth real-time gameplay rendered with Raylib